i-on-project/core/docs/api/events.md

 ### Fields
 The `search` action allows the following parameters:
 * `type`: filters **components** that don't have the specified `type`
+  * Possible types
+    * E - Events
+    * T - Todos
+    * J - Journals
+  * If multiple types are specified, such as E and T, the search result will have components of the `Event` and `Todo` type.
+If all types are specified it is the same as not specifying one.

 * `startBefore`: filters **components** that have a `dtstart` later than specified